janikvonrotz/janikvonrotz.ch/content/post/2018-11-16-raspberry-pi-thermometer-that-connects-everywhere-via-gsm.md

 # Mobile internet connection

 **Edit:** Sadly I was not able to setup the GSM module.
 As mentioned in the first chapter the provided python library did not work for me.
 Also it turned out that in comparison to the 3G and LTE modules you have to write an extensive set of low level commands in order to communicate with the GSM module.
-So it so not a plugn'n play solution.
+So it so not a plug'n play solution.
 Despite this drawbacks I've written down the steps until I failed with the setup.

 ### Connect the pi